-Prior to trypsin digestion, the gel plugs have to be destained and equilibrated with buffer.
-The Core has a robotic system that can automate this process.
+Prior to trypsin digestion, the gel plugs and bands are destained and equilibrated with buffer.

 Destaining Gel Plugs (for Coomassie and Sypro stains)

-- Working in a dust- free area, pick gel plugs for the protein of interest.
+- Working in a dust- free area, pick gel plugs or 1D gel bands for the protein of interest.